-Recently, Dr. Fader was awarded the first-ever Gerson L’Chaim Prize for Outstanding Christian Medical Missionary Service.
-The prize came with a $500,000 award that Dr. Fader and the Serge team will use to:
+The 2016 Gerson L’Chaim Prize drew 26 applications from long-term medical missionaries in 12 countries and came with a $500,000 award that Dr. Fader and the Serge team will use to:

-Add critically needed hospital beds at rural Kibuye Hope Hospital
+- Add critically needed hospital beds at rural Kibuye Hope Hospital

-Create Burundi’s first postgraduate medical training
+- Create Burundi’s first postgraduate medical training

-Expand lower-limb fracture care in a nation that travels by foot
+- Expand lower-limb fracture care in a nation that travels by foot

 “Missionary doctors are this era’s untold humanitarian story,” said Mark Gerson, who underwrites the prize with his wife, Erica.
 “Forsaking every comfort and convenience to bring skilled compassion to the continent’s poor, Dr. Fader and his team are links in a string of unsung heroes across Africa.”